evanx/lula-hub/README.md

 ### Client polling

-When not using websockets (TODO), we poll for messages for the client from the hub's `out:${client}` stream as follows:
+We poll for messages for the client from the hub's `out:${client}` stream as follows:

 - query the local Redis for the latest received ID for hub messages
 - if we have not yet received any messages from the hub, then use `0-0` for the ID
-- with that ID, read the next message from the hub using its `/xread` endpoint with a long `blockMs` timeout
+- with that ID, read the next message from the hub using its `xread` endpoint with a long `blockMs` timeout
-- if no new message is available, then retry `/xread`
+- if no new message is available, then retry `xread`
 - ensure the last entry's `seq` field to its remote stream ID
 - add that message to the `in` stream of the local Redis
 - atomically store this latest `seq` for future resumption
-- loop to `/xread` the next hub message
+- loop to `xread` the next hub message

-Note that the `/xread` endpoint supports a blocking timeout to support "long polling" e.g. via query parameter `?blockMs=30000.`

 ## Design